hhy3/hhy3/README.md

 #### Hi, I'm Wang Zihao.

-I'm currently a software engineer **@Zilliz**, working on vector database systems.
+I'm currently a software engineer **@Zilliz**, working on vector similarity search algorithms.

-Before that, I was an undergrad student **@SJTU**, doing some research in the interdiscipline of Deep Learning and Fintech.
+Before that, I was an undergrad student **@SJTU**, doing some deep learning stuff.

 I'm also interested in competitive programming.
 Check these if you want: